Dark matter and radiative neutrino masses in conversion-driven scotogenesis: Correction to -boson mass Wmass

-The CDF collaboration has recently released their legacy measurement of the $W$ mass, $\unit[80.4335]{GeV}\pm \unit[9.4]{MeV}$~\cite{CDF:2022hxs}.
+The CDF Collaboration has recently released their legacy measurement of the $W$ mass, $\unit[80.4335]{GeV}\pm \unit[9.4]{MeV}$~\cite{CDF:2022hxs}.
 This is not only more precise than any previous measurement, but also deviates from the SM prediction $M_W^\text{SM} = \unit[80.360]{GeV}\pm \unit[6]{MeV}$~\cite{Workman:2022ynf} by an astonishing $7\sigma$.
 The deviation can be interpreted as a sign for new physics, which can impact the $W$-mass prediction through self-energy corrections encoded in the oblique parameters $S$, $T$, and $U$~\cite{Peskin:1990zt,Peskin:1991sw} via~\cite{Maksymyk:1993zm}

-where $s_W \equiv\sin\theta_W$, $c_W \equiv\cos\theta_W$ with the weak-mixing angle $\theta_W\simeq 29^\circ$.
+where $s_W \equiv\sin\theta_W$ and $c_W \equiv\cos\theta_W$ with the weak-mixing angle $\theta_W\simeq 29^\circ$.
 Since $U$ is suppressed compared to $S$ and $T$, we will neglect it in the following.
 The CDF measurement then prefers $S-2 c^2_W T \simeq -0.25$.
 Additional constraints on $S$ and $T$ come from electroweak precision observables such as $\theta_W$.
 We will use the results of a recent global fit including the CDF result~\cite{Asadi:2022xiy}, which finds the best-fit value $(S,T) = (0.17,0.27)$ as well as preferred $1$ and $2\sigma$ regions that we use below.
 Similar results have been obtained in other fits~\cite{Lu:2022bgw}.
+Since the best-fit point of this global electroweak fit results in a $W$ mass within $1\sigma$ of the CDF value, we will simply refer to it as the CDF-preferred region in the following.

-The oblique parameters of the scotogenic model at one loop only depend on the scalar doublet $\eta$ and are thus the same as those of the inert-doublet model~\cite{Deshpande:1977rw,Barbieri:2006dq, LopezHonorez:2006gr,Grimus:2008nb}.
+The oblique parameters of the scotogenic model at one loop only depend on the scalar doublet $\eta$ and are, thus, the same as those of the inert-doublet model~\cite{Deshpande:1977rw,Barbieri:2006dq, LopezHonorez:2006gr,Grimus:2008nb}.
 We shall not display them here but note that while it is not difficult to generate a large $T$ parameter through the doublet, a large positive $S$ is challenging and would require a very light $H^+$.
-The best-fit value for $(S,T)$ of Ref.~\cite{Asadi:2022xiy} can thus not be accommodated in the scotogenic model and even the $1\sigma$ region is just barely in reach.
+The best-fit value for $(S,T)$ of Ref.~\cite{Asadi:2022xiy} can, thus, not be accommodated in the scotogenic model and even the $1\sigma$ region is just barely in reach.
 Given the $7\sigma$ discrepancy this is hardly of practical concern and still makes the scalar doublet a highly preferred extension of the SM in light of the CDF result.